Greginkansas/-openhab-openhab1wiki/Osram-Lightify.md

     Dimmer Lightify1_Dimmer

 ###Rules###
-Assuming there is a rule doing somethin like this:
+Assuming there is a rule doing something like this:

     var DecimalType hue = new DecimalType(240)
     var PercentType sat = new PercentType(100)